Vertical Maximal Functions on Manifolds with Ends: Introduction

 As mentioned in the previous definition, it is possible to choose compact subset $K\subset\M$ with non-empty interior, and open subsets $E_i\subset\M$ such that $\M\setminus K$ can be expressed as a disjoint union of $E_i$.
 This makes $\M$ a manifold with ends where $E_i$ are referred to as the ends and $K$ is considered to be the center of $\M$.
+The Riemannian structure on $\M$ restricted to each end coincides with the Cartesian product of Euclidean spaces $\R^{n_i}$ and some metric on $\M_i$.
 For more geometrical interpretation of these manifolds, see \cite{GIS-C, GS1, GS2}.

 Note that, an interesting case occurs where the dimensions $n_i$ of the Euclidean spaces are not all the same.
 That is, the ends have different `asymptotic dimension'.
 In that situation the manifold is not a doubling space.
 We can think of this intuitively as a ``connected sum of Euclidean spaces of different dimensions".
 Such a class of manifolds was studied in detail by Grigor'yan and Saloff-Coste, who obtained upper and lower bounds on the heat kernel on such manifolds, see \cite{GS1, GS2}.
 Duong-Li-Sikora used this to obtain weak-type (1,1) estimates for the Hardy-Littlewood maximal function and Stein's maximal function.
 At this point, no bounds similar to \cite{GS1,GS2} are known for the gradient as well as the derivative of the heat kernel in the setting of manifolds with ends.